 Frontiers in Communication is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Communication welcome submission of the following article types: Book Review, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report and Empirical Study.
+The specialty sections of Frontiers in Communication welcome submission of the following article types: Book Review, Conceptual Analysis, Correction, Editorial, Empirical Study, General Commentary, Hypothesis & Theory, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Data Report, Methods, Protocols and Technology Report.